foerstj/minibits/creatures/animals/giant-skrubb/README.md

 ![pic](pic.jpg)

-Based on the originally unused "skrubb" template, with higher stats, and hi-res texture.
+Based on the originally unused "skrubb" template, with hi-res texture and a ground hole.

+Adaptions with higher stats fitting for EoS & PG.

-src: AntonioR (HRT mod); foerstj / EoS
+src: AntonioR (HRT mod); foerstj / EoS & PG

 ![pic](pic2.jpg)